 Special Requirements: If your application is incomplete or non-responsive to the special requirements listed in this section, it will not enter into the review process.
-We will notify you that your application did not meet submission requirements.
+You will be notified that your application did not meet submission requirements.

-• HHS/CDC will consider late applications non-responsive.
+• HHS/CDC will consider late applications to be non-responsive.
 See section "IV.3.
 Submission Dates and Times" for more information on deadlines.